simonhicks/todo.vim/README.md

 It provides bindings for checking/unchecking items, adding/removing the bang, a command to open named todo files, a command to add a todo item to each file from anywhere in vim and syntax highlighting to make high priority items stand out.
-That's all it does.

 ## USAGE